E-commerce

 What they should not do alone

 Handle sensitive, conflictual, or highly emotional situations without nuance.
-Automation is very useful, but inbound service remains a relationship-driven function.
-It therefore requires a hybrid model where AI accelerates and humans arbitrate when necessary.
+Automation is very useful, but inbound service remains a relational function.
+A hybrid model is therefore needed in which AI speeds things up and humans make the final call when necessary.

-In practical terms, AI is very effective for requests like “where is my order?”, “how do I make a return?”, “what are your lead times?”, or “is this product still available?”.
-On the other hand, as soon as a customer is angry, a refund is disputed, a commercial situation requires flexibility, or a case falls outside established policies, human takeover becomes essential.
-The goal is therefore not to automate as much as possible at all costs.
-The goal is to automate what benefits from it and protect relationship quality where it creates the most value.
+Concretely, AI is very effective for requests such as “Where is my order?”, “How do I make a return?”, “What are your delivery times?” or “Is this product still available?”.
+However, as soon as a customer is angry, a refund is disputed, a commercial situation requires flexibility, or a case falls outside the established policies, human intervention becomes essential.
+The goal is therefore not to automate as much as possible at any cost.
+The goal is to automate what benefits from being automated and to protect relational quality where it creates the most value.

-What distinguishes mediocre inbound service from a good system
+What distinguishes a mediocre inbound service from a good system

-Poor inbound service is easy to spot: slow, contradictory, impersonal, overly rigid responses, and no overall view of the customer.
-A good system, on the other hand, gives the customer the feeling that they are understood, that their issue is being handled seriously, and that the company knows what to do next.
+Poor inbound service is quickly recognizable: slow, contradictory, impersonal responses that are too rigid, and that lack an overall view of the customer.
+A good system, on the other hand, gives the customer the feeling that they are understood, that their problem is being taken seriously, and that the company knows what to do next.

-• Customer context is accessible without excessive effort.
+• The customer context is accessible without excessive effort.

-• Recurring reasons are used to improve the website, the product, or operations.
+• Recurring issues are used to improve the website, the product, or operations.

-• Complex cases are taken over by the right people without unnecessary friction.
+• Complex cases are handled by the right people without unnecessary friction.

-Inbound service then stops being just a simple point of contact.
-It becomes an organizational capability in service of the customer relationship.
+Inbound service then ceases to be just a point of contact.
+It becomes an organizational capability in the service of customer relations.

-This also requires real internal organization: up-to-date documentation, clear escalation rules, coordination with operations, a shared vision with marketing and logistics, and request-analysis routines.
-Without that, even good agents or good tools eventually produce uneven service.
+This also requires a real internal organization: up-to-date documentation, clear escalation rules, coordination with operations, a shared vision with marketing and logistics, and rituals for analyzing requests.
+Without this, even good agents or good tools end up producing inconsistent service.
 The customer does not see the org chart.
-They only see whether the brand knows how to respond properly or not.
+They only see whether the brand knows how to respond correctly or not.

 In an e-commerce context, a large share of inbound requests concerns recurring topics: order tracking, returns, delivery times, availability, compatibility, or help choosing a product.
-This is exactly the type of flow that a well-connected AI agent can streamline.
+This is exactly the kind of flow a well-connected AI agent can streamline.

 Qstomy acts as an AI sales and support agent for e-commerce merchants.
-It can respond faster to frequently asked questions, guide visitors before purchase, help after an order, and hand off to a human when a case becomes more complex.
-The goal is not to replace customer service, but to make it faster, more available, and more useful.
+It can answer frequently asked questions faster, guide visitors before purchase, help after an order, and hand off to a human when a case becomes more complex.
+The goal is not to replace customer support, but to make it faster, more available, and more useful.

 • Before purchase: answer questions that block conversion.

-• After purchase: handle simple and frequent requests more quickly.
+• After purchase: handle simple and frequent requests faster.

 To see how this integrates with a store: Shopify integration, request a demo and why use an AI chatbot for e-commerce.